Kurds: Turkey

 Officially protected death squads are accused of the disappearance of 3,200 Kurds and Assyrians in 1993 and 1994 in the so-called "mystery killings".
 Kurdish politicians, human-rights activists, journalists, teachers and other members of intelligentsia were among the victims.
 Virtually none of the perpetrators were investigated nor punished.
-Turkish government also encouraged Islamic extremist group Hezbollah to assassinate suspected PKK members and often ordinary Kurds.
-Azimet Köylüoğlu, the state minister of human rights, revealed the extent of security forces' excesses in autumn 1994:

-While acts of terrorism in other regions are done by the PKK; in Tunceli it is state terrorism.
+Turkish government also encouraged Islamic extremist group Kurdish Hezbollah to assassinate suspected PKK members and often ordinary Kurds.
+Azimet Köylüoğlu, the state minister of human rights, revealed the extent of security forces' excesses in the autumn of 1994: "While acts of terrorism in other regions are done by the PKK; in Tunceli it is state terrorism.
 In Tunceli, it is the state that is evacuating and burning villages.
-In the southeast there are two million people left homeless.
+In the southeast there are two million people left homeless."

 Iran

 The Kurdish region of Iran has been a part of the country since ancient times.
-Nearly all Kurdistan was part of Persian Empire until its Western part was lost during wars against the Ottoman Empire.
+Nearly all Kurdistan was part of Safavid Iran until its Western part was lost during wars against the Ottoman Empire.
 Following the dissolution of the Ottoman Empire, at the Paris Peace Conference of 1919 Tehran had demanded all lost territories including Turkish Kurdistan, Mosul, and even Diyarbakır, but demands were quickly rejected by Western powers.
 This area has been divided by modern Turkey, Syria and Iraq.
 Today, the Kurds inhabit mostly northwestern territories known as Iranian Kurdistan but also the northeastern region of Khorasan, and constitute approximately 7–10% of Iran's overall population (6.5–7.9 million), compared to 10.6% (2 million) in 1956 and 8% (800,000) in 1850.

-Unlike in other Kurdish-populated countries, there are strong ethnolinguistical and cultural ties between Kurds, Persians and others as Iranian peoples.
+Unlike in other Kurdish-populated countries, there are strong ethnolinguistic and cultural ties between Kurds, Persians and others as Iranian peoples.
 Some modern Iranian dynasties like the Safavids and Zands are considered to be partly of Kurdish origin.
-Kurdish literature in all of its forms (Kurmanji, Sorani, and Gorani) has been developed within historical Iranian boundaries under strong influence of the Persian language.
-The Kurds sharing much of their history with the rest of Iran is seen as reason for why Kurdish leaders in Iran do not want a separate Kurdish state.
+Kurdish literature in all of its forms (Kurmanji, Sorani, and Gorani) has developed within historical Iranian boundaries under strong influence of the Persian language.

-The government of Iran has never employed the same level of brutality against its own Kurds like Turkey or Iraq, but it has always been implacably opposed to any suggestion of Kurdish separatism.
+According to Philip Kreyenbroek and Stefan Sperl, "The government of Iran has never employed the same level of brutality against its own Kurds like Turkey or Iraq, but it has always been implacably opposed to any suggestion of Kurdish separatism."
 During and shortly after the First World War the government of Iran was ineffective and had very little control over events in the country and several Kurdish tribal chiefs gained local political power, even established large confederations.
 At the same time waves of nationalism from the disintegrating Ottoman Empire partly influenced some Kurdish chiefs in border regions to pose as Kurdish nationalist leaders.
-Prior to this, identity in both countries largely relied upon religion i.e. Shia Islam in the particular case of Iran.
+Prior to this, identity in both countries largely relied upon religion, i.e., Shia Islam in the particular case of Iran.
 In 19th-century Iran, Shia–Sunni animosity and the describing of Sunni Kurds as an Ottoman fifth column was quite frequent.